 In Turkey, the evolutionary theory was first introduced into the biology curriculum as a result of Turkey’s first president’s initiatives to unify and secularize education system in 1920s and 1930s (Sayin & Kence, 1999).
 During this period, creationism and compulsory religious instruction were not present in the Turkish education system (Sayin & Kence, 1999) and evolution was covered in the first units of biology textbooks in a detailed manner (Kaya, 2013).
 After the 1980 military coup, approach toward teaching evolution changed dramatically.
 The Ministry of Education introduced creationism to the biology curriculum in 1985 (Peker, Comert, & Kence, 2010).
 Even though evolution was still in the biology textbooks in the mid 1980s, it was presented in a non-scientific way (Sayin & Kence, 1999).

 Current state of evolution education in Turkey is not very different from that in the mid 1980s.
 The central theory of biology is generally presented very briefly in an isolated manner and covered as the last unit in the last year of high school education when most students are absent because of their preparation for national university entrance exam(s) (Peker et al., 2010).
 The national curriculum suggested the topic of “Origin of Life and Evolution” at the 12th grade through five standards (MoNE, 2013).
-As in secondary education, it is hard to talk about the presence of high quality evolution education in higher education institutions as evidence by the dearth of compulsory or elective classes on evolution in the departments of biology, molecular biology and genetic, and anthropology at state and private universities in Turkey (Kaya, 2013).
+As in secondary education, it is hard to talk about the presence of high quality evolution education in higher education institutions as evidenced by the dearth of compulsory or elective classes on evolution in the departments of biology, molecular biology and genetic, and anthropology at state and private universities in Turkey (Kaya, 2013).

 Materials

+The understanding of evolutionary theory, acceptance of evolutionary theory, epistemological beliefs, thinking dispositions, and biology self-efficacy measures were all translated and adapted into Turkish by the first author.
+These measures were validated through factor analysis by Author 1 (2008) in a previous study.
+The paper and pencil version of these measures was administered to the preservice biology teachers in each cohort at the same time during the class time.
+They were not asked to provide their names or any other identifier during the administration of the measures.

 Demographics.
 Students initially responded to four demographics items, which determined the years they spent in the biology education program, their mother’s educational level, their gender and their age.
 Mother’s educational level was measured using six possible options: elementary-1, middle school-2, high school-3, college-4, masters-5, and doctorate-6.

-Evolution-creationism teaching preference.
+Evolutionary theory-creationism teaching preference.
 Participants’ preference for teaching evolutionary theory and/or creationism in schools was determined by the following question.

 a.
 Creationism and evolution should always be taught together in the same class